 Germany country brief

 Australia and Germany enjoy an open and cooperative relationship underpinned by extensive political, economic and social links.
 Australia values the active, constructive and effective role Germany plays on a wide range of international political and economic issues, including meeting common challenges such as terrorism, governance, protection of human rights, and sustainable development and climate change.
-On 28 January 2013, on the 60th anniversary of Australian- German bilateral relations, Foreign Minister Bob Carr and German Foreign Minister Dr Guido Westerwelle signed a Strategic Partnership between Australia and Germany.
-2013 marks the bicentenary of the birth of Ludwig Leichhardt, the German-born naturalist and early explorer of Australia, which will be commemorated throughout the year by science and research exchanges and cultural events in both countries.
+On 28 January 2013, Australia and Germany signed a Strategic Partnership which marked the 60th anniversary of Australian- German bilateral relations.

 System of government